 One third of business decision makers would pay hacker’s ransom demands rather than invest in more security, NTT Security Risk:Value report reveals

-14% of UK respondents regard Brexit as single greatest business risk, but only 4% say the same about poor information security
+14% of UK respondents regard Brexit as

-London, UK, 4 June, 2018 – One third of global business decision makers report that their organisation would try to cut costs by considering paying a ransom demand from a hacker rather than invest in information security.
+London, UK – One third of global business decision makers report that their organisation would try to cut costs by considering paying a ransom demand from a hacker rather than invest in information security.
 In the UK, this figure drops to a fifth (21 per cent) of respondents.
 The findings from the 2018 Risk:Value Report, commissioned by NTT Security, the specialised security company of NTT Group, show that another 30 per cent in the UK are not sure if they would pay or not, suggesting that only around half are prepared to invest in security to proactively protect the business.

 The findings are particularly concerning, given the growth in ransomware, as identified in NTT Security’s Global Threat Intelligence Report (GTIR) published in April.
 According to the GTIR, ransomware attacks surged by 350 per cent in 2017, accounting for 29 per cent of all attacks in EMEA and 7 per cent of malware attacks worldwide.

-Confidence levels are unrealistic
+Confidence levels are

 Given that just 4 per cent of respondents in the UK see poor information security as the single greatest risk to the business, this is unsurprising.
 Notably, 14 per cent regard Brexit as the single greatest business risk, although competitors taking market share (24 per cent) and budget cuts (18 per cent) top the table.

-Impact and estimated costs of a breach
+Impact and estimated costs of a

 The estimated loss in terms of revenue is 9.72 per cent (compared to 10.29 per cent globally, up from 2017’s 9.95 per cent).
 Executives in Europe are more optimistic, expecting lower revenue losses than those in the US or APAC.

 The estimated cost of recovery globally, on average, has increased to $1.52m, up from $1.35m in 2017, although UK estimates are lower at $1.33m this year.
 Globally, respondents anticipate it would take 57 days to recover from a breach, down from 74 days in 2017.
-However, in the UK, decision makers are more optimistic believing it would take just 47 days to recover, one of the lowest estimates for any country.
+However, in the UK,

 Kai Grunwitz, Senior VP EMEA, NTT Security, comments: “We’re seeing almost unprecedented levels of confidence among our respondents to this year’s report, with almost half claiming they have never experienced a data breach.
 Some might call it naivety and perhaps suggests that many decision makers within organisations are simply not close enough to the action and are looking at one of the most serious issues within business today with an idealistic rather than realistic view.